rsjones94/pyfluv/README.md

 ## Getting Started

 Because pyfluv is pre-alpha, it has limited functionality.
 At the time of writing is contains two core classes - CrossSection and GrainDistribution.
+A sample of 4 CrossSection objects are available in a list, callable as pyfluv.crosses.

 ### CrossSection